spress/spress.yosymfony.com/src/content/docs/taxonomies.md

 * `taxonomy_attribute`: the name of the attribute that contains the list of terms or taxons. `categories` is the default value.
 * `permalink`: permalink style for each page of a term. `/:name` is the default value.
-This permalink is relative to the folter in where generators was defined, in this case, `categories` folder and that means URLs generated starting by `/categories`.
+This permalink is relative to the folter in where generator was defined, in this case, `categories` folder and that means URLs generated starting by `/categories`.

 The `pagination_permalink` attribute lets you configure the permalink sytle (relative to the term's permalink)